chenxu565/fs/part3/README.md

 Modify the configuration as needed, such as the `name`.
 This process will generate new files at the root, like `Dockerfile`.

-Update `.dockerignore` to include the `build` folder as it's necessary for the deployment.
+Update `.dockerignore` to exclude the `build` folder as it's necessary for the deployment.
 Note that the `.dockerignore` file is also stored in the repository for reference and consistency across setups.

 And modify the `fly.toml` according to the one on the repo.